Nut Graf (or Nut Graph) in Journalism Explained

 - Justifying the point of the story by directing readers to supporting material that helps readers see why the story is important.

-In most news stories, the nut graph is written in the news style, where the essential facts of a story are included in the first sentence or two of the story (known as the lead).
+In most news stories, the nut graph is written in the news style, where the essential facts of a story are included in the first sentence or two of the story (known as the lead or lede).
 A good lead tries to answer who, what, when, where, why, and how, quickly and succinctly.

 For example, a story about unemployment statistics written in news style might start out with a lead like: "Federal grants for new job creation in booming in Chicago, but unemployment rates are soaring, according to statistics released by the Federal Employment Agency Thursday."